7 Tips On Effective Communication For Remote Teams

 Instant messaging, group chats, and video conferencing – anything instantaneous and that involves all group members at the same time – is often the most efficient way to solve pressing concerns or come to a group decision.

-Tip #6: Share In Leadership
+Law #6: Share Leadership Responsibilities

-Leadership responsibilities often instill pride in a team member, thus fueling motivation, creating smoother interactions, and ultimately, producing improved deliverables.
-Be sure to divvy up responsibilities throughout the team, and encourage leaders to participate in one-to-one coaching and management interactions with other team members.
+Be sure to divvy up responsibilities throughout the team.
+And encourage leaders to participate in one-to-one coaching and management interactions with other team members.

-Tip #7: Get A Little Personal
+Law #7: Get A Little Personal

 As humans, we are wired for connection, and part of that comes from something as small as asking, “How was your weekend?”

-Being intentional about making time for personal interactions can go a long way to building rapport, fostering teamwork, and even diffusing tension.
 Make an effort to get a little personal with your team.
 Have every team member “check in” before a meeting; they could share some photos of their kids, report on their weekend soccer game, or chat about their favorite TV shows.
-Create a virtual watercooler of sorts, and see how positively it impacts your work.

 Going From Good Communication To Great Collaboration

 Good communication sets the foundation for collaboration and creativity.
 Teams who communicate well start to thrive!
+But businesses without effective communication cost large companies an average of $64.2 million per year, and smaller orgs up to $420,000.

 As a leader, it’s important that you set the expectations and standards of communication, but this may not be your strong suit — and that’s okay.